lemlac/mulem/docs/reference.md

 action = fn(a, b) = a + b       -- Passing to the variable with a function value.
 ```

 Note that if you try to declare a function with the name `fn`, it will throw an error.
 This prevents potential gotchas and silent errors.
-The exception is if it's the last value in a block, then the return value of that block is a function.
+In order to return a function, you need to write out `return fn` at the start of the line so that it's clear you aren't trying to declare a function.

 ```
 (-- This is an error because you are trying to declare a function with the name `fn`: